Quebec CEGEP language reform

 Law 14 introduces several constraints on admissions.
 English CEGEPs are now tasked with prioritizing English-eligible applicants.
 Despite this directive, the government’s tardiness in clarifying these constraints has led to minimal changes.
 Last spring, students were accepted in the usual manner, without any attempt to meet linguistic prerequisites.

-The law also imposes an enrollment cap on English CEGEPs, with penalties looming for exceeding the quota.
+The law also imposes an enrollment cap on English CEGEPs, with financial penalties looming for exceeding the quota.
 This ceiling cannot surpass 17.5% of the total student count across the entire college network.
 The Ministry of Higher Education, for now, has opted to maintain current enrollment levels.
 However, officials harbor concerns about the implications for the future.

 The Balancing Act